-Blue Link ERP falls within category two as outlined above and is for small-medium size businesses with between 5-200 employees.
-To get an estimate of the costs of Blue Link ERP, it is best to schedule a 10-15 minute initial discovery call with someone from our sales team.
+Blue Link ERP falls within category two as outlined below and is for small-medium size businesses with between 5-200 employees.
+To get an estimate of the costs of Blue Link ERP, it is best to schedule a call with our sales team.
 This will allow you to learn more about the costs of Blue Link, and it will also help determine if the software is even the right fit for your business – before you waste too much time on detailed discussions and product demos.
 There is no point in discussing pricing if the software is not going to be a good fit from a functionality and industry standpoint.
 Typical software costs will include license fees and implementation costs.
 License fees can be billed upfront, or on a monthly basis and implementation costs will vary significantly from one vendor to the next.

 - Number of users

 - Specific functionality and business complexity – for example, does your business need tools for eCommerce?
 Do you have multiple warehouse locations?

 - Implementation method – cloud-based or on-premises, on-site or remote

 - Are users getting trained in multiple areas of the software?

 - Data migration